Lexicon admission (OAP)

 • admissibility conditions,

-• residual or failure conditions,
+• residual structures,

 • overlap analysis,